 iPhone SE vs Google Pixel 4a

-The new Google Pixel 4a is expected to launch August 3rd for just $349, which is $50 less than the iPhone SE.
-And for that price you should get a bigger 5.8-inch OLED display, much slimmer bezels and a Night mode for the camera, which the iPhone SE lacks.
-The Pixel 4a should also offer double the storage at 128GB vs 64GB for the iPhone.
+The new Google Pixel 4a is a very good alternative to the iPhone SE.
+At $349, it costs $50 less than Apple's device.
+And for that price you get a bigger 5.8-inch OLED display, much slimmer bezels and a Night mode for the camera, which the iPhone SE lacks.
+The Pixel 4a also offers double the storage at 128GB vs 64GB for the iPhone.

 On the other hand, the Snapdragon 730 processor inside the Pixel 4a is slower than Apple's A13 Bionic chip.
 Plus, the iPhone SE has a water resistant design, as well as wireless charging.
 So it really comes down to whether you prefer iOS or Android.

 iPhone SE 2020 review: Verdict

 The iPhone SE 2020 is the affordable phone to beat, and the one of the best cheap phones you can get.
 It’s the closest thing to future-proof you’ll find under $400 offering the fastest performance around, very good cameras, wireless charging and a premium design that outclasses cheap Android phones.

 Yes, I wish the bezels were smaller and that Apple included Night mode for the camera — and you don’t get 5G connectivity — but overall it’s hard to complain too much at this price.

 The iPhone XR is a tempting alternative to the iPhone SE as it now costs just $499.
 For that money you bet a bigger display and bigger battery but a slower CPU and less advanced cameras.
 However, if you prefer a smaller phone this handset will not disappoint.
 Overall, the iPhone SE is the one of the best phones for anyone on a budget.

 iPhone SE review cheat sheet: Reasons to buy and skip